 ACPS offers several advanced academic programs to meet the needs of a diverse group of students.
-In grades 6-12, students have the opportunity to enroll in Honors courses and in grades 9-12, students can choose to enroll in college-level courses through the Advanced Placement (AP) and Dual Enrollment (DE) programs.
+In grades 6-12, students have the opportunity to enroll in Honors courses, and in grades 9-12, students can choose to enroll in courses to engage with college-level material to earn college credits through the Advanced Placement (AP) and Dual Enrollment (DE) programs.